 It’s important to get routine duct cleanings to prevent any dust and debris from preventing the ductwork from delivering the heated or cooled airflow.
 Over time, ductwork can get dirty.
 So, it’s important to get routine cleanings to maintain efficiency and performance.

 How To Size Ductwork

 Ductwork sizing is an important process in the design of any forced-air HVAC system.
 The size of the ductwork will determine the amount of air that can be moved through the system, and how efficiently it can do so.
-There are a few different methods that can be used to size ductwork, and each has its own advantages and disadvantages.
+There are a few different methods that can be used to size ductwork, and each has its advantages and disadvantages.

 The most common method for sizing ductwork is the static pressure method.
 This method uses the pressure difference between the supply and return sides of the system to calculate the airflow.
 The advantage of this method is that it is relatively simple to calculate.
-The disadvantage is that it does not take into account any dynamic effects, such as friction, which can reduce the actual airflow through the system.
+The disadvantage is that it does not consider any dynamic effects, such as friction, which can reduce the actual airflow through the system.

 How To Seal Ductwork

 Ductwork is one of the most important parts of your home’s HVAC system.
 It is responsible for delivering conditioned air to every room in your house.
 Sealing ductwork ensures your HVAC system runs efficiently and doesn’t waste energy.
 Here are a few tips on how to seal ductwork:

 1. Inspect your ductwork regularly for any leaks or holes.
 These can be caused by poor installation, age, or damage.